wonmor/Scalizer-Windows/README.md

 - **Application** written in C# and .NET, accompanied with WPF graphical interface library

-- **Installer** written in Typescript and Node.js, using the Electron framework
+- **GUI Installer** written in Typescript and Node.js, using the Electron framework